MetalTurtle18/HebrewFlashcards/README.md

   - The sets are stored as YAML files that contain the name, and a list of Card objects.
 The Card object has the Chinese, English, and Pinyin for each card along with the stars the user has created.
 When the program is started SnakeYAML, a YAML parsing library, is used to parse each YAML file in the sets folder and turn them into a Set object.
 These sets are stored in an ArrayList and all changes made to the sets are reflected in this list.
-When the program is closed the sets are saved with SnakeYAML.
+When the program is closed, the sets are saved with SnakeYAML.

 ### How to use it
   - To get started, import an existing set from another app, such as Quizlet, using the import panel.
 Simply paste the set and specify the separator and order of the Chinese, Pinyin, and English.
 When you are done, click save.
 Another option is to use the set creator.
 Click the new button on the main menu and enter the Chinese, Pinyin, and English.
     Finally, click save and name the set.
-Your sets will be saved in the "sets" folder when you close the program.
+Your sets will be saved in the "sets" folder that is created in the same directory as the app when you close the program.
   - You can now view your flashcards in the viewer.
 CFS allows you to see cards that you have starred only, or all of your cards.
+  - If you need to make changes to your set, you can press the "Edit Selected Set" button on the welcome panel.

 ### Other Files
   - `Flashcard`: Displayed in the inner CardLayout of the FlashcardViewer.
 Contains methods for removing, adding, or checking